-- Stormwater Management Plans are to be provided with Project Applications, incorporating the following measures: - Adopt a best practice water sensitive urban design approach, focusing on preventative and source controls where possible. - Provide rainwater harvesting, permeable pavements and bio-filtration swales as part of overall stormwater strategy (where deemed appropriate).
+- Stormwater Management Plans are to be provided with Future applications, incorporating the following measures: - Adopt a best practice water sensitive urban design approach, focusing on preventative and source controls where possible. - Provide rainwater harvesting, permeable • pavements and bio-filtration swales as part of overall stormwater strategy (where deemed appropriate).
 Residential dwellings to achieve water efficiency targets as required by BASIX. - Incorporate and adopt a range of preventative, containment and treatment measures for stormwater management from the marina workshop and hardstand area.
 To include a first flush tank and treatment of captured stormwater for reuse/trade waste discharge, and segregation of hardstand surface area into three areas to facilitate waste collection and treatment.

-- Provide oily waste recycling tank for wastes from workshop and from oily bilge water from the pump out facility on the marina. - Fuel storage tanks to be designed according to authority requirements including double skinned tanks. - Implement a water quality monitoring program during construction and for three years of marina operation. - Design and install sediment and erosion control structures during construction according to an erosion and sediment control plan. - Incorporate overland flow paths as necessary.
+- Provide oily waste recycling tank for wastes from workshop and from oily bilge water from the pump out facility on the marina. - Fuel storage tanks to be designed according to authority requirements including double skinned tanks. - Implement a water quality monitoring program • during construction and for three years of marina operation. - Design and install sediment and erosion control structures during construction according to an erosion and sediment control plan. - Incorporate overland flow paths as necessary. • - All potential contaminants and their collection systems must be located so they are adequately protected from entering the lake during a 1:100 yr flood event, plus sea level rise.
+This includes but is not limited to things such as fuel, oil separators, first flush tanks and the like.